Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

   - Cypress tests with mocked backend calls.

 ### Contract tests
 Contract tests are used to test the interfaces (such as APIs) between services in order to avoid regression.
 The reason is to prevent one service to suddenly change its interface in a way that breaks some other service that is dependent on the first.
 Contract tests are particularly useful for services that are consumed across team-boundaries.
+You can choose to view the contract tests as a subset of the component tests described above, but I prefer to make the contract tests a first-class citizen of our testing strategy in order to stress their importance.

 Some examples of different kinds of contract tests:
   - Pacts between consumer and provider.